-Either party may bring resource people as required, with advanced notice to the other party.
-These resource people will be non-voting and at no added cost to the committee.
+The parties agree that the PLMC will consist of up to four representatives appointed by BCPSEA and up to four representatives appointed by the Support Staff Unions.
+Either provincial party may bring resource people as required, with advanced notice to the other party and at no added cost to the committee.